chocoteam/website/content/en/docs/Solving/Solving.md

 Anytime a solution is found, a constraint is posted which states that at least one of the objective variables must be strictly better:
 Such as $(X_0 < b_0 \lor X_1 < b_1 \lor \ldots \lor X_n < b_n)$ where $X_i$ is the ith objective variable and $b_i$ its value.

-Here is a simple example on how to use the ParetoOptimizer to optimize two variables (a and b):
+Here is a simple example on how to use the `findParetoFront(...)` API to optimize two variables (a and b):

 ```java
 // simple model